augmentable-dev/tickgit/README.md

 ### Usage

 The most up to date usage will be the output of `tickgit --help`.
 The most common usage, however, is `tickgit status` which will print a status report of tickets for a given git repository.
 By default, it uses the current working directory.

+### API

+To find information about using the tickgit API, see [this file](https://github.com/augmentable-dev/tickgit/blob/master/docs/API.md).